gnolang/gno/docs/concepts/gno-test.md

   }
 ```

-## Blockchain context in tests
-Running `gno test` executes files within the directory that end with `_test.gno` and `_filetest.gno`.
-Internally, a GnoVM instance is initialized to run the test, and, at that moment,
-a blockchain-related context is injected into the GnoVM.
-Utilizing this context, the transaction sender,
-coins, block height, etc. can be mocked.

 ## Manipulating blockchain context in tests
 Some functions in the `std` package are exclusively accessible in `_test.gno`
 and `_filetest.gno` files.
 These are located in the `std` package, and their primary role